 Do I need travel insurance for Europe?

-Your coverage should depend on the type of trip you plan to take.
+The level of cover you require will vary depending on the type of trip you plan to take.
 That said, travel insurance can cover:

 Here’s a list of some common travel insurance exclusions you might find in your policy: